Questions? Contact Lior at email@example.com or 720-317-7810

 - Group challenges and presentations reinforce students’ teamwork and leadership skills

-- On the last day of chess camp (Friday) at 3:30 p.m. we will have group presentations for parents and an awards ceremony with prizes for all!
+- On the last day of chess camp, we will have group presentations for parents and an awards ceremony with prizes for all!
+For morning students this will start at 11:30 a.m., and for afternoon and full-day students we will begin at 3:20 p.m.
 Each camper will receive their own tournament chess set, a PALS Chess Academy t-shirt and a personalized certificate.